satisfactory-dev/Docs.json.ts/README.md

     -   generated files will be included in the repo
     -   Docs.json _may_ be included
     -   Docs.utf8.json _may_ be included
--   the schema-based results matcher has been abstracted
-    -   portions of the schema that use the `object_string` keyword should parse the object string then validate the resultant object according to the schema chunk within the keyword
-    -   `$ref` objects should return a result for that particular type etc.
     -   the contents of [data-progress.md](data-progress.md) do not indicate that data generation is _valid_, only that it spits out _something_.

 # Using